-8. Explanatory Note on Special Business - Resolutions 8 & 9
+9. Explanatory Note on Special Business - Resolutions 8

-Ordinary Resolutions 2 & 3 - Continuing in Office as Independent Non-Executive Director
+Ordinary Resolution 2 - Continuing in Office as Independent Non-Executive Director

-Dr. Seow Pin Kwong and Mr. Cheng Sim Meng are Independent Non-Executive Directors who have served the Company for a cumulative term of more than nine (9) years since 25 May 2002.
+Mr. Cheng Sim Meng is an Independent Non-Executive Director who has served the Company for a cumulative term of more than nine (9) years since 25 May 2002.

-In line with the Malaysian Code of Corporate Governance 2012, the Board of Directors has assessed the independence of Dr. Seow Pin Kwong and Mr. Cheng Sim Meng, and has recommended that the approval of the shareholders be sought for them to continue to serve as Independent Non-Executive Directors based on the following:
+In line with the Malaysian Code of Corporate Governance 2012, the Board of Directors has assessed the independence of Mr. Cheng Sim Meng, and has recommended that the approval of the shareholders be sought for him to continue to serve as Independent Non-Executive Director based on the following:

-- a) They have fulfilled the criteria under the definition of Independent Director as stated in the ACE Market Listing Requirements; - b) They have vast experiences in various industries and as such can contribute to the Board with their wide expertise and independent judgement.
-They have also actively participated in Board deliberations and decision making in an objective manner. - c) They have been with the Company for more than nine years and are familiar with the Group's activities and corporate history and have devoted sufficient time and attention to their roles and responsibilities as Independent Non-Executive Directors for informed and balanced decision making; and - d) They have exercised due care during their tenure as Independent Non-Executive Directors in the Company and carried out their professional duties in the interest of the Company and shareholders.
+- a) He has fulfilled the criteria under the definition of Independent Director as stated in the ACE Market Listing Requirements; - b) He has vast experiences in various industries and as such can contribute to the Board with his wide expertise and independent judgement.
+He has also actively participated in Board deliberations and decision making in an objective manner. - c) He has been with the Company for more than nine years and is familiar with the Group's activities and corporate history and has devoted sufficient time and attention to his role and responsibility as Independent Non-Executive Director for informed and balanced decision making; and - d) He has exercised due care during his tenure as Independent Non-Executive Director in the Company and carried out his professional duty in the interest of the Company and shareholders. - 10.
+Pursuant to Paragraph 8.31A(1) of the Ace Market Listing Requirements of Bursa Malaysia Securities Berhad, all resolutions set out in this Notice will be put to vote by way of poll.